MohamedKarabawy/TodoApp/README.md

 ## Step 7: Seed Database with Default Data

-If the project includes seed data (e.g., default categories), you can seed the database by running:
+The project require seed data (e.g., default categories), you can seed the database by running:

 ```bash
 php artisan db:seed